knpuniversity/ansible/knpu/ansistrano/deploy-keys.md

 It starts off good... but then... error!
 It says:

-> Permission denied, public key: could not read from remote repository
+> Permission denied (public key).
+Could not read from remote repository

 Woh!
-When you use the `ssh` protocol for git, you authenticate with an `ssh` key.
+When you use the `ssh` protocol for Git, you authenticate with an `ssh` key.
 Basically, you generate a private and public key on your machine and then *upload* the public key to your GitHub account.
 Once you do that, each time you communicate with GitHub, you send your public key so that GitHub knows who you are and what